 Agricultural journalism is not only about providing information towards the farmer, it also reports on farmers needs and concerns, which can influence politics.
 It was agricultural journalist Jean de Dieu Ininahazwe who clearly put this into perspective at the Africa Forum: ‘We, as agricultural journalists, are agents of change!’
 But, he added: ‘the role of agricultural journalists as effective player in agricultural and rural development is undervalued.’

 Freedom of the press is questionable in most African countries.
 Also, many agricultural journalists have been jailed, intimidated and often they are just not allowed to do their job.
-Jean de Dieu himself was personally arrested because of his radio coverage and had to flee from his home in Burundi to Uganda.
+XXX.

 Agriculture is largely restricted to natural disasters, food shortages and rising food prices

 Agriculture is barely covered in most media.
 In some African countries, it’s largely restricted to natural disasters, food shortages and rising food prices.
 Many journalists and media are not interested in covering agricultural stories.
 As everywhere in the world, media give mainly what the readers want and prefer sensational news, entertainment and sports above important news.